ICWeiner/FCUP-DissertationProject/Docs/Milestones.md

-Requirements Elicitation
+Requirements Elicitation and Web App Wireframes

 Understanding and verification of previously done work

 Development of aditional modules and enhacement of previous modules where possible

-Web App Wireframes

 Study of technologies to be used in Web App Development